Paul Appleby

 Admired for his interpretive depth, vocal strength, and range of expressivity, tenor Paul Appleby is one of the most sought-after voices of his generation.
 He graces the stages of the world’s most distinguished concert halls and opera houses and collaborates with leading orchestras, instrumentalists, and conductors.
 Opera News writes, “[Paul’s] tenor is limpid and focused, but with a range of color unusual in an instrument so essentially lyric… His singing is scrupulous and musical; the voice moves fluidly and accurately.”

-Paul Appleby’s concert calendar for the 2024-25 season includes the title role of Berlioz’ La damnation de Faust with Hannu Lintu leading the Gulbenkian Orchestra and Choir, Haydn’s The Creation with Martin Pearlman and Boston Baroque, concert performances of Puccini’s La Rondine with Sir Antonio Pappano and the London Symphony Orchestra, John Corigliano’s captivating Poem in October, inspired by a rich and imaginative poem by Dylan Thomas, with the Chamber Music Society of Lincoln Center, and Evangelist in Bach’s Matthäus-Passion with Kent Tritle at the Cathedral of St. John the Divine.
-The tenor returns to the stage of the Metropolitan Opera for the company premiere of John Adams’ Antony and Cleopatra, reprising the role of Caesar which was written for him, in a staging by groundbreaking director Elkhanah Pulitzer.
+Much like his praised association with the music of Mozart, Paul Appleby continues to be lauded for his remarkable performances of Berlioz across a wide range of the French composer’s oeuvre – a highlight of last season included the title role of Berlioz’ La damnation de Faust with Hannu Lintu leading the Gulbenkian Orchestra and Choir.
+Other performances featured Haydn’s The Creation with Martin Pearlman and Boston Baroque, Puccini’s La Rondine with Sir Antonio Pappano and the London Symphony Orchestra, John Corigliano’s captivating Poem in October inspired by a rich and imaginative poem by Dylan Thomas with the Chamber Music Society of Lincoln Center and a commercial recording with the Chelsea Orchestra, and the Evangelist in Bach’s Matthäus-Passion with Kent Tritle at the Cathedral of St. John the Divine.

 Respected as a consummate recital artist, Paul Appleby has presented solo appearances at the Wigmore Hall with Malcolm Martineau, toured North America extensively with pianists Natalia Katyukova, Ken Noda, and Conor Hanick, and has given his Tanglewood debut in a performance of Janáček’s The Diary of One Who Vanished with Emanuel Ax.
 With pianist Wu Han, he has sung Schubert’s masterpiece, Winterreise, under the auspices of The Schubert Club.